joerghoh/cq5-healthcheck/README.md

 Quick start
 ============

-* Build the package using "mvn package", you'll find a CQ5 package in apps/target/
+* Build the package using `mvn clean package`.
+This will create two CQ5 packages:
+    * `/app/target/cq5-healthcheck-1.0.1-SNAPSHOT.zip`, and
+    * `/sample-content/target/cq5-healthcheck-sample-content-1.0.1-SNAPSHOT.zip`
-* Install it in CQ5
+* Install the packages in CQ5
-* Open the /content/statuspage.html page to find an example of a health status page.
+* Open the `/etc/healthstatus/fullstatus.html` page to find an example of a health status page.

 Example config